-To start 2013, I thought I could usefully share the business books I recommended most in 2012.
-Those listed below, I most frequently recommend to friends, colleagues and co-workers.
-With one exception, I have not included books on specific technologies: I will leave those for another post.
+The books listed below, are among those I most frequently recommend to friends, colleagues and co-workers.
+With one exception, I have not included books on specific technologies.

 I hope you enjoy these books as much as I. If you read them, please share your thoughts.

 Influence (Robert Cialdini)

 In recent mentoring I have noticed a common theme in issues faced by my friends and colleagues.
 How can they nurture influence in their teams and companies?
 Whether within your team, or with your customers, or even in your personal lives, Cialdini provides a fascinating and convincing guide to earning Influence through sympathy, empathy and commitment.
 Soundly based on experimental psychology, Influence is sharp and handy.

 The Leader’s Voice (Boyd Clarke, Ron Crossland)